 In order to prevent such risks, the Dutch government, representatives of employers' and employee organisations, consumer and civil society organisations expect companies to respect both people and the environment whilst conducting business - in other words, they should exercise Corporate Social Responsibility (CSR).
 At national level, legislation forms the basis for CSR, which refers to companies' efforts above what is legally required.
 At international level, CSR is about meeting international standards for human rights, labour conditions and the environment, among other things.
-These international standards are set out in the OECD guidelines for multinationals2, the UN Guiding Principles on Business and Human Rights3 and the ILO fundamental labour standards4, which form part of the latter.
+These international standards are set out in the OECD guidelines for multinationals, the UN Guiding Principles on Business and Human Rights and the ILO fundamental labour standards, which form part of the latter.
 These guidelines, and the principle of 'responsibility to respect' they include, aim to prevent breaches of human and labour rights, and to protect the environment.
 Moreover, they provide approaches to implement these standards in policymaking and in practice.

 In these guidelines, 'due diligence' or 'CSR risk management' takes centre stage.
 This refers to the process that companies use to identify, prevent and reduce the real and possible negative impact of their (lack of) interventions, as well as the way they justify their approach to the identified risks towards their stakeholders.
 In the due diligence process it is not the identification of the risks for the company that is key, but the identification of the possible and real risk of a negative impact on others, such as employees and local communities.
 With this SRA the Cabinet aims to get an insight into the sectors of the Dutch economy that pose the greatest risks for people and the environment, with a view to making its policies and those of Dutch business in general more proactive and less incident-based.
 The government plans to map out to what extent the sectors with a relatively high risk profile carry out their due diligence.
-Are the companies in these sectors aware of the risks and This research is a first step in the implementation of a how do they tackle both identified risks and possible sectoral due diligence process for Dutch business, facilitated by the Dutch government. malpractices?
-Subsequently, the Cabinet wants to get around the table with the sectors and stakeholders to analyse where and how risks can be further More specifically, the CSR Sector Risk Assessment minimised.
-The sectors' collaboration with the aims to: government, trade unions and civil society organisations will result in a more structured approach 1. analyse which sectors may carry to tackling these issues.
-A logical next step will be a higher risk profile; to merge all efforts into covenants.
-In its recommendation dated 25 May 2014, the Social 2. identify the main risks in each risk sector; and Economic Council of the Netherlands (SER) recommends companies to take initiative in forming 3. show to what extent the sectors are currently covenants about (international) CSR with the fulfilling their 'responsibility to respect'; government and civil society organisations5.
+Are the companies in these sectors aware of the risks and how do they tackle both identified risks and possible malpractices?
+Subsequently, the Cabinet wants to get around the table with the sectors and stakeholders to analyse where and how risks can be further minimised.
+The sectors' collaboration with the government, trade unions and civil society organisations will result in a more structured approach to tackling these issues.
+A logical next step will be to merge all efforts into covenants.
+In its recommendation dated 25 May 2014, the Social and Economic Council of the Netherlands (SER) recommends companies to take initiative in forming covenants about (international) CSR with the government and civil society organisations.

-In October 2013 KMPG started carrying out this SRA, which kicked off with an analysis of all sectors of 'responsibility to respect'. operating in the Netherlands.
-We carried out a review of the available literature and made an inventory of the The SRA can be used as input for dialogue between risks encountered based on expert and stakeholder the different sectors and provides the government information, which, in turn, was used for the selection with a tool to contribute to this dialogue and the of 13 sectors with CSR risks assessed as relatively agreements made, where appropriate.
-The findings of high.
-Subsequently, we further assessed the risks the SRA thus form the starting point for dialogue in and the approaches to the principle of 'responsibility and with the sectors, which may lead to the creation to respect'.
-This report includes the results of this of covenants.
-According to the SER recommendation6 analysis and explains the methodology used to obtain these covenants aim to: them.
+In October 2013 KMPG started carrying out this SRA, which kicked off with an analysis of all sectors operating in the Netherlands.
+We carried out a review of the available literature and made an inventory of the risks encountered based on expert and stakeholder information, which, in turn, was used for the selection of 13 sectors with CSR risks assessed as relatively high.
+Subsequently, we further assessed the risks and the approaches to the principle of 'responsibility to respect'.
+This report includes the results of this analysis and explains the methodology used to obtain them.